dwyl/learn-elixir/README.md

 ## Further resources:

 + [Crash Course in Elixir](http://elixir-lang.org/crash-course.html)
++ [Elixir School](https://elixirschool.com/), which is available translated at least partially in over 20 languages and functions as a great succinct guide to core concepts.
 + [Explanation video of **Pattern Matching** in Elixir](http://worldwide.chat/)
 + Sign up to: https://elixirweekly.net/ for regular (_relevant_) updates!
 + List of more [useful resources and sample apps](https://github.com/h4cc/awesome-elixir)